Yaveenp/DevSecOps18_FProject/README.md

 ## 📝 License

-This project is part of a DevSecOps course and is intended for educational purposes.
+This project is part of a DevSecOps course and is intended for educational purposes only.

 ---